ReQuSim: Faithfully simulating near-term quantum repeaters: Results and Discussion

 Already a single repeater station is very useful in reaching longer distances and allows the fundamental limits of repeaterless quantum communication to be overcome.
 However, with the increasing loss along distances, invariably one will need to consider adding more repeater stations at some point, \eg,~the exponential loss in optical fibres is a severe limitation when aiming for intercontinental distances.
 Indeed, the multiple station scenario is where the quantum memories truly become indispensable, as for a single station so-called twin-field QKD \cite{Lucamarini2018} achieves repeater-like scaling with only a simplified relay station that can perform measurements but has no memories.

 In principle, subdividing a channel into more segments is very attractive.
 After all, if adding in a repeater station can improve the connection between two parties under certain conditions, it stands to reason that the same principle can be applied for each individual link.
 For each individual segment the channel loss in much shorter connections will be lower.
 Naturally, this does not come without a trade-off: All the imperfections that are not distance dependent but instead are related to generation of the entangled states, handling the states and performing operations, will be present at each of these repeater links, therefore affecting the output multiple times.
 In order to optimize the connection between two distant parties, the number of repeater links is an additional factor to consider and will certainly depend on the parameters of the available quantum hardware.

-For repeater setups with multiple repeater links (without entanglement purification) some expressions for average waiting times are known, \eg,~with probabilistic entanglement swapping \cite{Shchukin2019, Collins2007} or for specific loss models, \eg,~suited for satellite-based repeaters \cite{Gundogan2021}.
+For repeater setups with multiple repeater links (without entanglement purification) some expressions for average waiting times are known, \eg,~with probabilistic entanglement swapping \cite{Shchukin2019, Collins2007, Inesta22} or for specific loss models, \eg,~suited for satellite-based repeaters \cite{Gundogan2021}.
 For some setups even expressions for the obtainable key have been found recently \cite{Kamin2022}.